syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### connectors.verticalAlign `VerticalAlignment`
+### connectors.verticalAlign `enum`
 {:#members:connectors-verticalalign}

-To set the vertical alignment of connector (Applicable,if the parent is group)
+To set the vertical alignment of connector (Applicable,if the parent is group).
+See <a href="global.html#verticalalignment">VerticalAlignment</a>

 #### Default Value

-* VerticalAlignment.Top
+* ej.datavisualization.Diagram.VerticalAlignment.Top

 #### Example